Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

         Creating a central hub for community information, will increase attendance of events, therefore help boost local economy by encouraging residents to engage within the community.
 By fostering a platform, a space is created for local advertisement opportunities.

+        Allowing residents to export event schedules into their personal calendar, makes sure they receive reminders when events are taking place.

       ---

     - **S1.C.
 Emergency Alerts & Broadcasts**

         By implementing in-app broadcast alert system, the Shire may be able to phase out of their current Emergency Broadcast system that is implemented by Telstra Integrated Messaging System (TIMS).
 TIMS is not a cost effective solution as each broadcast costs upwards of $1500 _[see [figure E](#figure-e)]_.

-        Ensuring that residents are made aware of active restrictions can reduce the number of emergency events through effective compliance.
-This ensures that there are less business interruptions throughout the year.
+        Reinforces confidence that residents are made aware of active restrictions, therefore potentially reducing the number of emergency events creating less business interruptions throughout the year.

   ---
   #### **6.1.2.
 Solution - #2**